vykuang/toronto-service-calls-2023/README.md

 terraform apply
 ```

-This will create:
+`terraform apply` will create:

 - GCS bucket
 - bq dataset
-- secret to hold `PREFECT_API_KEY`
+- GCE instance, `server`, to orchestrate prefect flow
-  - only place holder
-  - populate with the actual key using the cloud console > secret manager > select `prefect-api-key` > add version
-- GCE instance to execute prefect flow
+- GCE instance, `agent`, to execute prefect flow
 - service account with permissions to access the above resources
-- upload the agent-startup.sh for agent to retrieve and install docker and prefect

 #### Prefect

-- Create a prefect cloud workspace
-- Obtain the `PREFECT_API_URL` and `PREFECT_API_KEY`
-  - go to google cloud console's secret manager, and add version for `prefect-api-key`
-  - sensitive data will not be stored in any files; instead their access will be controlled by the Secret Manager, and the permission given to the service account
-- `URL` is required for the service agent compute instance
-  - `prefect config set PREFECT_API_URL=YOUR_URL_HERE`
-- `KEY` is required for dev environment to build and apply deployment flows, and for agent to authenticate itself in order to retrieve jobs
-- `make_infra.py` must be run on the prefect agent instance so that the credential volume is mounted properly
+`make_infra.py` must be run on the prefect agent instance so that the credential volume is mounted properly
   - integrate into terraform as part of instance initiation
+  - `metadata_startup_script` will execute `make_infra.py`

+#### dbt

+Prefect requires these info to orchestrate dbt cloud jobs:

-  - `metadata_startup_script`?
+- account API
-  - `agent-startup.sh` must be loaded onto bucket *during* terraform, but *before* gce instance
-    - `prefect cloud login --key=$(gcloud secrets versions access 1 --secret="prefect-cloud-api") --workspace=PREFECT_WORKSPACE`
+  - dbt account info -> API -> reveal API
-    - `PREFECT_WORKSPACE`: <account>/\<workspace_name>
+- job number
-    - but running in terraform means that secret already needs to exist
-    - outside TF's purview?
+  - create job -> note the integer ID of the URL afte rthe `dbt build` job has been created

+Use these two to create `dbt cloud run` block

 ## data resources